-LtJG James Block
+LT James Block

-Our 4th MCD Chaplain makes a point to travel the District and work with both the Marines and the families at each Recruiting Station.
+Our 4th MCD

+Chaplain makes

+a point to travel

+the District and

+work with both

+the Marines and

+the families at

+each Recruiting

+Station.

 He can be reached by calling his cell at (717) 856-7726, or by email here.

-LtJG James Block has been the
+LT James Block has been the 4th

-4th Marine Corps District Chaplain since
+Marine Corps District Chaplain since May

-May 2017.
+2017.
 Prior to being the 4th District

 Chaplain he was an enlisted Marine (20012008) serving with III MEF HQ (Camp Hansen,

 Okinawa) & 24th Marines I&I Staff (Kansas City, MO).

 Separating honorably as a Sergeant.

 Chaplain Block is an ordained minister and has served as an Associate Pastor in parish ministry.
 He holds the Master of Divinity from Calvary Theological Seminary and the Bachelor of Science in Biblical Studies from Calvary Bible College.
 The Chaplain can be a valuable resource to you on recruiting duty through a variety of different venues: Counseling - The Chaplain offers counsel to Marines, Family members and any Dept. of Defense Personnel.
 This counseling is entirely confidential and can focus upon: individual, pre-marital, or marriage counseling.
 Spiritual Support - Are a spiritual person and would like advice on places to worship?
 The Chaplain will be glad to research your area and connect you to a place of worship for your faith tradition.
 Daily Emails - The Chaplain provides a daily email, Thought of the Day, during the work week to all Marines and Civilians focused on Leadership & Ethics.
 The Chaplain also offers a daily devotional, Daily Word, which considers Christian Scripture and is available to all.
 If you would like to receive such please email Chaplain Block.
 Pastoral Care - The Chaplain is available for any crisis that might arise in your life.
 He is available for a visit or as one to listen to you and pray with you.
-Feel free to call at 717-856-7726 (work cell) or 717-770-8113 (office).
+Feel free to call at 717-856-7726 (work cell) or 717-836-0979(office).
 CREDO & PREP - The Chaplain can point couples to CREDO retreats available in the region.
 The Chaplain can also provide couples workshops.
-Recruiters and spouses may request those through their Deputy FRO.
+Recruiters and spouses may request those through their URC.
 Email james.block@marines.usmc.mil Other Counseling Options

 There are many options when it comes to reaching out for someone to talk to while on Recruiting Duty.
-First, we have Military Family Life Counselors, or MFLC, that rotate throughout the District, visiting each RS for six week about three times a year.
-Contact your DFRO or the FRC for the name and phone number of the MFLC in your area.
-There are also free confidential counseling programs offered through Military One Source (online, on the phone, face to face, or through video).
+There are free confidential counseling programs offered through Military One Source (online, on the phone, face to face, or through video).
 Call 1-800-342-9647, or visit them here for more information.
 The Marine Corps also offers the DStress line, available through Skype, text, or on the phone 24/7 at 1-877-476-7734 or for online assistance click here.
 And there is always the option to use your Tri Care benefits to seek a professional in your area.
 Recruiting Duty can be challenging, don't hesitate to reach out if you need assistance!

 Workshops

 Families of 4th Marine Corps District,

 Welcome to our Recruiting Duty Family!

-What can the L.I.N.K.S./ Life Skills Trainer provide for you?
+What can L.I.N.K.S./ Life Skills provide for you?
 We are here to offer workshops to better enhance your families lifestyle while on Recruiting Duty.
 During our workshops we get family members together to build on their communication skills, learn about coping with Recruiting Duty, and to develop skills to successfully meet the challenges ahead.
 By networking together Marine Corps family members learn from one another.
-If you would like to have a workshop at your Recruiting Station please contact the Family Readiness Coordinator (FRC) or your Deputy Family Readiness Officer at your Recruiting Station.
-We look meeting you at the next L.I.N.K.S./ Life Skills workshop!
+If you are interested in one of the courses offered, or what we have on our calendar coming up, please contact us.
+We look forward to meeting you at the next L.I.N.K.S./ Life Skills workshop!